 Like Higgins and Eleven Madison Park, Chicago’s Alinea just keeps turning out greatness.
-Hence the three Michelin star rating, the highest there is.
+Hence the three Michelin star rating, which is the highest there is.
 Dining at this level involves great food, sure, but there are added layers of enchantment, artistry, unpredictability, and utter awe.
-You’ll enter with the highest of expectations and still leave speechless, as countless others have, from not just Chicago but all over the world as it has become a real culinary destination.
+You’ll enter with the highest of expectations and still leave speechless, as countless others have, from not just Chicago, but all over the world, as it has become a real culinary destination.

 Ben’s Chili Bowl